by Morgan O'Mara

 A document management system, or DMS, is a system in which documents are scanned via document scanners, indexed based on a unique value or set of values, and input into a database to be made available across a network for access by a group of users.

-Digitizing your documents allows you to index your files, making it easier to retrieve and maintain digital documents because every document is indexed and searchable.
+Digitizing your documents allows you to index your files.
+This makes it easier to retrieve and maintain digital documents because every document is searchable.

 Technically, digitizing your documents is taking a hard-copy document and converting it to text file that can be accessed on your computer.
 Most of the time, you use a program or a service that provides optical character recognition, which allows you to manipulate and change certain parts the document.

-If you need to edit and modify new digital documents, it might be better to opt for digitizing and using a DMS in order to improve efficiency and streamline your workflow.
+If you need to edit and modify new digital documents, it might be better to opt for digitizing and using a DMS.
+In addition, this improves efficiency and streamline your workflow.

 “How you gather, manage and use information will determine whether you win or lose,” Bill Gates